LYME DISEASE RECOVERY TIMELINE

 • Fewer severe setbacks

-Progress is best measured over weeks and months—not day to day.
+Progress is often better measured over weeks and months than from one day to the next.

 How long does Lyme disease recovery take?